-If your cookie dough is too wet, you may have added a bit too much milk or maybe not enough flour.
-But don’t worry!
+You may have added a bit too much milk or maybe not enough flour.
+But don't worry!
 You can add small amounts of flour until the dough firms up a little.
 You can also put the dough into the fridge for 30-40 minutes so that it is easier to handle and not so sticky.

 Why did my cookies spread?